Employee Rights in California

 This is a very important distinction as it determines whether you have certain rights or not.

-“Exempt” generally means exempt from overtime laws.
+Being an exempt employee generally means exempt from overtime laws.
 But you are also exempt from many other laws.
 You are an “exempt” employee if you earn a monthly salary equivalent to at least 2 times the state minimum wage for full-time employment (about $50,000 per year) AND your job is executive, administrative, or professional in nature (“white collar” or office job).4Cal Labor Code Sec.
 515(a)

 For exempt employees, the following rules do NOT apply: